Simple Colour Mixing Acrylic Course

 Discover a Simple Colour Mixing method that works

-Understanding how colour works in painting gives you the knowledge to start mixing the perfect colour yourself in a weekend, regardless of your current level of skill.
-If you don’t understand colour, you’ll probably keep making the same mistakes for years to come!
+Understanding how colour works in painting gives you the knowledge to start mixing the perfect colour yourself in a weekend – regardless of your current level of skill.

 One student I met, let’s call him Leonardo, was in his third year visiting a specialist art atelier summer school.
-Each week of study was costing him over $1,500.
+Each week of study cost him over $1,500.
 His drawing was great, but he was scared stiff by colour.

 Convincing himself that he would be ‘ready soon’ he kept on putting off using paint.

 I asked if he was going to try painting a portrait the next day, and he recoiled in shock.
 Tomorrow?
 No, I might be ready next year…to move on to charcoal!

 But that’s not what Simple Colour Mixing method is.

 It’s a way of getting you painting and feeling confident with colour.